AustroMelee/Austros-ATLA-World/docs/frontend architecture.md

 The frontend architecture provides a robust, performant, and accessible foundation for the Austros ATLA World encyclopedia.
 The 2025 January update introduces:

 - **Enhanced Multi-Layered Filtering:** Comprehensive filtering with PNG nation images, age ranges, gender, and bender classification
+- **Perfect DOS Font Integration:** Core filters and subfilters now use Perfect DOS font for better readability
+- **React Icons with Color Coding:** Each core filter has a distinct icon and color for instant recognition
+- **100% Opaque Nation Buttons:** Nation symbol buttons are now fully opaque for maximum readability
+- **Larger Subfilter Icons:** All subfilter icons increased in size for better visibility
+- **Color-Coded Character Subfilters:** Character subfilters have color-coded text for visual distinction
+- **Clear All Filters Button:** Smart visibility button that resets all filter states
 - **Food Category System:** 12 comprehensive food sub-categories with React emojis and text labels
 - **Nation Integration:** All entity types display nation symbols with consistent theming
 - **Matrix Rain Integration:** Authentic background effects with adaptive performance